AdobeDocs/campaign.en/help/v8/dev/extend-schema.md

 >[!CAUTION]
 >Built-in schema must not be modified directly.
 If you need to adapt a built-in schema, you must extend it.

-:bulb: For a better understanding of Campaign built-in tables and their interaction, refer to [this page](datamodel.md).
+[!DNL :bulb:] For a better understanding of Campaign built-in tables and their interaction, refer to [this page](datamodel.md).

 To extend a schema, follow the steps below: